-The Gorkha dynasty was established by Khas king Dravya Shah. king Rama Shah, Dambar Shah, Krishna Shah, Rudra Shah, Prithvipati Shah and Nara bhupal Shah ruled over the state of Gorkha in succession.
+The Gorkha dynasty was established by Khas king Dravya Shah. king Rama Shah, Dambar Shah, Krishna Shah, Rudra Shah, Prithvipati Shah, and Nara Bhupal Shah ruled over the state of Gorkha in succession.

 Nara Bhupal Shah married the princess of Khaachi state, Chandra Pravawati and about a year later he ascended to the throne of Gorkha immediately after which he married Kausalyavati Devi.
 She is the daughter of the King of Palpa Gundharva Sen. No children were born of Nara Bhupal Shah from either queen which prompted him to marry two royal princesses, Buddhimati and Subhadramati.
 Later, Queen Kausalyavati Devi gave birth to a child and named Prithivi Narayan Shah.
 Maharajadhiraja Prithivi Narayan Shah was born on Poush 27, 1779 B.S.
 (1716 A.D.).
-Visionary king Prithvi Narayan Shah is credited for starting the campaign for the unification of the Greater Nepal.
-He had a vision and dream, to unify all the small kingdoms know as baise, chaubise rajya to create a larger nation.
+Visionary king Prithvi Narayan Shah is credited for starting the campaign for the unification of Greater Nepal.
+He had a vision and dream, to unify all the small kingdoms known as baise, chaubise rajya to create a larger nation.

 Prithvi Narayan Shah died at Devighat, Nuwakot at the age of 52 in Magh 1st, 1831 B.S.(January 15, 1775).
 After his death, his elder son, Pratap Singh Shah, succeeded him.
 His unification campaign was continued by his younger son Bahadur Shah.